 The University will investigate all incidents occurring on Lesley University property.
 Further, the University will investigate all incidents involving University sponsored programs or University vehicles regardless of whether the incidents occur on University property.

-With respect to complaints of sexual harassment, sexual discrimination, sexual violence, domestic violence, dating violence, and stalking, persons who have received relevant annual training will investigate the complaints, make findings, and determine sanctions, if any.
+With respect to complaints of sexual harassment, sexual discrimination, sexual violence, domestic violence, dating violence, stalking, and Title IX Sexual Harassment, persons who have received relevant annual training will investigate the complaints, make findings, and determine sanctions, if any.
 Findings are determined according to a preponderance of the evidence standard (i.e. more likely than not).

 An investigation by the University is different from any police or government investigation, and a police or government investigation does not relieve the University of its independent obligation to investigate the conduct under Title IX or this Policy.

-As described in more detail in the Complaint Resolution Procedure, the University may decide to take interim safety measures during an investigation, such as involuntary removal and no-contact orders, or to take other restorative and preventative measures, such as education, training, monitoring, supervision, security, academic support, physical health and mental health services, counseling, etc.
+As described in more detail in the Complaint Resolution Procedure, the University may decide to provide supportive measures while an investigation is pending, such as no-contact orders, or to take other restorative and preventative measures, such as education, training, monitoring, supervision, security, academic support, physical health and mental health services, counseling, etc.

-If the University determines that this Policy was violated, the University may impose sanctions including but not limited to no-contact orders, suspension, or dismissal from the University, and mandatory education or counseling, in addition to any criminal penalties pursued by the state and law enforcement.
+If the University determines that this Policy was violated, the University may impose sanctions including but not limited to a written warning or reprimand placed in a student’s record or an employee’s personnel file, mandatory training or counseling, probation for students, dismissal from University housing, suspension from participating in University activities, suspension without pay, non-renewal of contract, and/or dismissal from the University or termination of employment, in addition to any criminal penalties pursued by the state and law enforcement.
 In addition, the University cooperates in the enforcement of protective orders, no-contact orders, restraining orders, or similar orders issued by a criminal or civil court.

-The University takes steps to prevent the recurrence of any discrimination or harassment and to remedy its effects on the complainant and others, as appropriate.
+The University takes steps to prevent the recurrence of any discrimination or harassment, to remedy its effects on the complainant and others, and to promote or restore the complainant’s equal access to University programs and activities, as appropriate.

-Where possible, the University will assist persons complaining of domestic violence, dating violence, sexual assault, or stalking by separating the parties.
+Where possible, the University will assist persons complaining of domestic violence, dating violence, sexual assault, stalking or Title IX Sexual Harassment by separating the parties.
 Where feasible and warranted, the University will also seek to change academic, living, transportation, and work situations at the complainant’s request.
 The University may also take other steps such as approving leaves of absence and extensions on assignments or requiring training and counseling.
-Such accommodations are available regardless of the complainant’s choice to report the crime to the University or local law enforcement, and any information about such accommodations or protective measures will be kept confidential to the extent such confidentiality does not impair the University’s ability to provide the accommodations.
+Such accommodations are available regardless of the complainant’s choice to report the crime to the University or local law enforcement or to pursue University disciplinary action, and any information about such accommodations or supportive measures will be kept confidential to the extent such confidentiality does not impair the University’s ability to provide the accommodations.

 Duty of Good Faith